Large-Momentum Effective Theory: Generalized Collinear Parton Observables

-The above result gives the twist-four contribution on the r.h.s. of Eq.~(\ref{eq:factorization}) that needs to be removed to recover the leading-twist PDF.
+The above twist-four contribution needs to be removed from the quasi-PDF to recover the leading-twist PDF.
 It also provides a possibility for practical computations on the lattice.
-However, given as a multi-parton correlator involving more gauge links and covariant derivatives, their lattice computation is rather challenging and has not been carried out in any existing work yet.
+However, as a multi-parton correlation involving more gauge links and covariant derivatives, its lattice computation is rather challenging and has not been carried out in any existing work yet.

 Another approach that has been used to estimate power corrections related to quark quasi-PDFs is the renormalon model (see~\cite{Beneke:1998ui} for a comprehensive review).
-It is based on the observation that the perturbative expansion of the coefficient function for the quasi-PDF diverges factorially with the order of expansion, implying that it is only defined up to a power accuracy.
-This is known as the renormalon ambiguity.
-It must be compensated by terms in the non-perturbative higher-twist contribution.
+It is based on the observation that the perturbative expansion of the matching coefficient for the quasi-PDF diverges factorially with the loop order, implying that it is only well defined up to a power accuracy.
+This is known as the renormalon ambiguity, which must be cancelled by terms in the higher-twist contributions.

 In~\cite{Braun:2018brg}, it was shown that the cancellation of renormalon ambiguity requires that the leading higher-twist or twist-four contribution takes the following form